 Epiphyllum ackermannii, Nopalxochia ackermannii

-Disocactus ackermannii is an attractive epiphytic cactus with with green or reddish stems.
+Disocactus ackermannii is an attractive epiphytic cactus with green or reddish stems.
 The stems consist of a short rounded base, up to 7 inches (17.5 cm) long, followed by longer flattened, leaf-like portions, up to 30 inches (75 cm) long and up to 3 inches (7.5 cm) wide, with wavy edges.
 The plant branches from the base and arches downwards, being altogether up to 3.3 feet (1 m) long.
-The scarlet flowers are with greenish throats, funnel-shaped and up to 5.6 inches (14 cm) long.
+The scarlet flowers are with greenish throats, funnel-shaped, and up to 5.6 inches (14 cm) long.
 In cultivation, it has been confused with Disocactus x hybridus.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).